-In the following cues where shapes are tracking, an option switch is shown for each active shape:

-Setting Action T Allows the shape to track to the next cue

-Setting Action В Blocks the shape so it will not appear in following cues
+In the following cues where shapes are tracking, an option switch is shown for each active shape: $T \mid Allows$ the shape to track to the next cue -|-B| Blocks the shape so it will not appear in following cues

-The cue itself can also have options set to block all shapes, see Cue List Options (Section 10.6.2).
+The cue itself can also have options set to block all shapes, see Cue List Options.

-You can also block attributes for shapes independently during recording using the @ menu.
-Select the Attribute using the attribute bank buttons, press <@> then the <FX> group button.
+You can also block attributes for shapes independently during recording using the @\\ menu.
+Select the Attribute\\ using the attribute bank buttons, press @\\ then the FX\\ group button.
 The softkeys will then give the options [Block Shape] and [Unblock Shape].
 If an attribute is set to Blocked the wheel display will show a "Blocked" watermark.

-If the Shape Tracking option in Cue list options (Section 10.6.2) is not enabled, shapes in each cue are independent from each other.
+If Shape Tracking is not enabled, shapes in each cue are independent from each other.
 If an identical shape (with the same size and speed) is saved in a following cue then the shape will continue running rather than restarting.

-12.2.4 Autoloading a Playback within a Cue List
+12.5 Autoloading a Playback within a Cue List